 To be eligible for this option, students must submit certification of having passed the State Board Examination in nursing and transcripts from the school of nursing in addition to documents required of all students.

 GST 499.
-Senior Seminar (1-3) A capstone, integrating experience intended primarily for the general studies major whose program of study is not heavily focused on either business or psychology.
-Topics will vary depending on the interests of the students and the instructor.
-The course will be taught either on a tutorial or seminar basis.
+Senior Seminar (1-3) A capstone, integrating experience intended primarily for the general studies major whose program of study is not heavily

 Bachelor of Science in Business Administration